brendanhuddleston18/reading-notes/code201reading-notes/class09notes.md

 1. Events are similar to triggers or a cause and effect.
 When something occurs something else will trigger or happen.

-2. You need to provide a string so the event can listen to and a function to call when the event happens when using the `addEventListener()` method.
+2. You need to provide the type of event can listen to and a function to call when the event happens when using the `addEventListener()` method.

 3. "Event objects provide extra features and information" [source](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#event_objects).
 The target within the event object is useful because it only applies to the element that the event occured on.